-When Showing Subtasks, subtasks will appear independent of their parent task and will respect all grouping, sorting, and filters.
+If you want to show subtasks, they'll appear independent of their parent task and will be sorted by all grouping, sorting, and filters.

-Simply click the Showing Subtasks option to hide subtasks from the view!
+Click the Showing Subtasks option to hide subtasks from the view.

 Note: If icon placement on your screen looks a little different than in this video, you could be using a different Workspace layout!